Skip to content

 cleanup() async

-Hook running after the component got cancelled and before its stopped signal is set.
+Hook running after the component got cancelled and before it states become unset to NONE.

 Used to close all client connections gracefully.
 The store is closed automatically and calls its cleanup method separately.